Paddle Boarding in Malta: Best Locations and Tips

 Once you have mastered paddling, you can head towards the Munxar Window.
 There is a hole in it that you can swim through.

-You can also explore Munxar Bay.
-Stunning white cliffs and caves around the bay provide a beautiful backdrop for your adventure.
 I love how blue the water is there.
 Due to the shallow water, this bay cannot be accessed by foot or boat.
 The whole bay is yours to enjoy.

 Equipment rental: there is a rental shop at St Thomas Bay.
 Click here to rent a SUP at a discounted rate.
 You need to book in advance.